 When Kim Snapchatted About Minimum Wage

-This February, Kim posted a Snapchat of a poster that read, “You can’t have a million dollar dream with a minimum wage work ethic.”
+Earlier this year, Kim posted a Snapchat of a poster that read, “You can’t have a million dollar dream with a minimum wage work ethic.”
 It was classist garbage and we got real annoyed by it.

 When Kim and Kayne Played “Middle-Class”